mypapit/nodemcu-crypto/README.md

 ## Citing this work
 If you use this as a reference for your project, please cite this as (APA-Style):

 _Ismail, M. H. (2021).
-Simple code to Display Crypto Currency to 1602 i2c LCD on NodeMCU.
+Simple code to Display Crypto Currency on NodeMCU with 1602 i2c LCD.
 Coding Malaya.
 Retrieved December 16, 2021, from https://github.com/mypapit/nodemcu-crypto_